MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 #### Task 2 - Invite you Test User account
 9. If you used an existing Gmail account, remember to delete the account with **External Identities | All identity providers**.
 You can also return to the Google developer console and delete the project that you created.

-10. Open Azure Active Directory (Azure AD).
+10. Open Microsoft Entra ID.

-11. Go to Users.
+11. Go to Users and select **All users**.

 12. Select **+ New User**.